Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/data_engine/get_start.rst

 Example Usage
 =============

-Let's take TPC-H query-1 for example:
+Take the TPC-H query-1 for example:

-At first, you have to set up the schema for the input CSV files to let our engine knows the specific data type that each column is
+At first, you have to set up the schema for the input CSV files to let your engine know the specific data type that each column is:

 .. code-block:: cpp